 Planning a family holiday from Singapore?
-We are truly blessed in Singapore to have the benefit of live-in help – and come vacation time with the kids, we now know that their support is priceless – so if you’re thinking about bringing your live-in helper along too, you’re going to need to know the nitty gritty details on how to get her a visa.
+We are truly blessed in Singapore to have the benefit of live-in help – and, come vacation time with the kids, we know their support is priceless – so if you’re thinking about bringing your live-in helper along too, you’re going to need to know the nitty-gritty details on how to get her a visa.
 Thankfully, applying for visas for your foreign domestic worker (FDW) is relatively simple, and we’ve done the homework for you.
-Check out our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday destinations from Singapore.
+Read on for our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday destinations from Singapore.
 Plan well in advance (at least a month for visa processing, preferably when you book tickets) because who wants last-minute stress at Changi Airport when your helper can’t get past immigration!

 Dreaming of a Thai massage poolside while your kiddos are happily building sandcastles with your helper?
 Thanks to the Thai embassy visa exemption (31 Dec 2016), your Indonesian or Filipino helper can enter Thailand for up to 30 days without a visa (but only twice per year mind you).
 Phuket here we come!

 Sunny Sri Lanka is the place to go for sea, city, safari, surf and sand.
 Apply online for an Electronic Travel Authorisation (ETA) for a Short Visit Visa (for 30 days) for your family and your helper.
 No need to faff about with passport copies, documents or photographs for the application; just flash your passport, ETA Approval Notice, return air ticket and proof of sufficient funds on arrival to be ushered through immigration.